Roshann-28/Git_Automate/README.md

 - Added a check for nothing to commit — exits cleanly instead of crashing.
 - Better error messages — now shows the exact git error in the terminal when something fails.
+- Branch is now detected automatically using `git rev-parse --abbrev-ref HEAD` — no longer hardcoded to `master`.

 **Still to be fixed/improved:**

-- Branch name is hardcoded to `master` (will add auto-detection later).
 - Commit messages are random words, not descriptive (will improve later).

 More updates coming soon.